-This means when our freshman finds two or three people in the hostel who he connects with: who he shares common interests with, who can relate with his mindset and background or have any form of connection with him, the feeling of loneliness leaves.
+But when our freshman finds two or three people in the hostel who he connects with: who he shares common interests with, who can relate with his mindset and background, or have any form of connection with him, the feeling of loneliness leaves.

 Examine these thoughts…

-New thought 1: yes I’m the only one here but it’s for a while.
-I can get someone I can relate with when I’m ready
+Thought 1: Yes I’m the only one here but it’s for a while.
+I can get someone I can relate with when I’m ready.

-Although, loneliness and solitude are distinct experiences, that doesn’t mean they don’t meet.
-1) Solitude can cause loneliness as I’ve explained, when the mind gives a certain interpretation, and 2) Loneliness can cause solitude when the individual feels that they can’t find any connection and then isolates themself.
+Although loneliness and solitude are distinct experiences, that doesn’t mean they don’t meet.
+Solitude can cause loneliness when the mind gives a certain interpretation and loneliness can cause solitude when the individual feels that they can’t find any connection and then isolates themself.

 1. When it takes away your excitement for life